nat-geo-yellowstone-national-park-trail-map

 Trail Description:

 The hike to Avalanche Peak in Yellowstone National Park begins from the Avalanche Peak Trailhead, located roughly 19 miles east of Fishing Bridge Junction, and 8 miles west of the East Entrance.
-Look for a pullout on the south side of the road, just east of Eleanor Lake.
+Look for a pullout on the south side of the road, just west of Eleanor Lake.
 The trailhead is located across the road from the parking area.

 At roughly eight-tenths of a mile the trail begins passing through the ghostly remnants of a whitebark pine forest where many trees have died as a result of a mountain pine beetle outbreak.
 At roughly 1.2 miles the trail emerges above the treeline at the base of a large bowl below the southeastern slopes of Avalanche Peak.
 After a brief respite from the relentless climb the trail makes a wide turn towards the left, and then immediately begins ascending the talus slopes along the southern flank of the peak.
 There are a few sections along this stretch where the path becomes fairly narrow, with some exposure to steep drop-offs.
 As long as you’re careful you shouldn’t have any problems here.
 If there’s a threat of bad weather, or you have a fear of heights, you may not want to proceed beyond this point.